If you are aware of other examples you believe to be important to include here, please send the information to HEVM for consideration.

 Benefits to veterinary students include the opportunity to build clinical competencies and confidence, as well as the exposure to a diverse client population.
 The financial model of the clinic is described and initial data on outcomes for case load, clinic income, veterinary student evaluations, and high school students’ success in passing the veterinary assisting examination are reported.
 This clinical model, involving a partnership between a veterinary school and a technical high school, may be adoptable to other clinical teaching situations.

-- This describes the development and use of a computer program to simulate emergency room situations.
+- Was a masters thesis project at The University of Georgia.
+This describes the development and use of a computer program to simulate emergency room situations.
 It is not known whether this program is commercially available, but one could inquire through the University of Georgia Institute for Artificial Intelligence.

 This is a teaching tool that provides a bridge between textbook material and clinical practice where students can apply their medical knowledge without endangering the lives of real animals.